tiyashapal22/test/project/report.md

     Avg Execution Time(recent) : 00 Hours: 00 Minutes: 56 Seconds
     Max Execution Time(recent) : 00 Hours: 00 Minutes: 56 Seconds
 ### Report Long Description
-    \-In a single pane, you quickly can analyze capacity and process status information for each of the Storage Pools.
+    \- In a single pane, you quickly can analyze capacity and process status information for each of the Storage Pools.
     \- The Storage Pool Capacity pie chart displays the percentage and GBytes used and available for the Storage Pool.
     \- The GBytes Used is calculated by multiplying the percentage used by the estimated capacity of the Storage Pool.